Guide to Christmas in Yorkshire 2025

 Christmas crafts

 York Chocolate Story is hosting a selection of Christmas chocolate-making workshops throughout December, giving budding chocolatiers the chance to make some chocolate lollies with Santa himself!
-In North Yorkshire, The Garden Rooms host their annual wreath-making workshop, where you’ll have the opportunity to craft your very own festive wreath alongside florist Felicity Cook, before enjoying a delicious lunch.
-And, for all the thread heads out there, Carlton Towers is running two fabulous sewing workshops.
-You’ll follow expert tuition while crafting your very own Christmas bunting, or Christmas stocking and bottle bag, followed by a lovely light lunch.
+Castle Howard is hosting a wreath-making workshop, where you’ll have the opportunity to craft your very own festive wreath (we recommend exploring the grounds while you're there, too).
+And Carlton Towers is running two fabulous crafty workshops alongside their usual festive events, giving you the chance to try your hand at some Christmas macrame or willow-weaving to make a fabulous reindeer decoration.
+Their festive feasts are always worth a try, too, whether you fancy a Sunday lunch or a tour followed by a Christmas cream tea.

 Christmas lights